COVID-19 Vaccine Info Hub

 Wondering if you should get the vaccine?
 For most people, the answer is yes!
 View this handout, with copy in English and Spanish (PDF) to learn why.

-Looking for information about the importance of COVID-19 vaccination for adolescents and kids?
+Looking for information about the importance of COVID-19 vaccination for children and adolescents?
 Click here for information in English and Spanish (PDF) to learn more.

 Vaccine fact sheets